-By working with The Ankur Tyagi, you can reach an engaged audience of software developers who regularly learn from my blogs.
-You will also help fund my writing so that I can create more free content for developers.
+By working with me, you can reach an engaged audience of software developers, and AI engineers, who regularly learn from my writing.

-Here are three reasons why you should consider becoming a writing sponsor:
+Here are the top 3 reasons why you should work with me.

 Reach a targeted audience

-The Ankur Tyagi receives 50,000 unique visitors per month.
-The website focuses 100% on writing about new startups and related topics.
+Ankur Tyagi receives 50,000 unique visitors per month.
+The website focuses 100% on writing about developers, startups and related software engineering topics.

 Bespoke, personal blogs

 The writing with Ankur Tyagi is effective and blends perfectly with the site’s content.
 They’re a great fit to make your brand or product stand out.